redcentre/Carbon.Example.Desktop/README.md

 ### &#x23e9; Open Job

 When a Job node is clicked or expanded, the job is opened and all available information about the job is loaded.
-All of the job's information would not normally be immediately needed, but the example code loads all job information to demonstrate the job related API calls and populate the job node's children nodes.
+All of the job's information would not normally be immediately needed, but the example code loads all job information to demonstrate the job related API calls and populate all possible job children nodes.

+Many API calls return arrays of `GenNode` objects which are lightweight classical *node* classes which represent a logical *tree* of information.
+The example code converts them into richer internal node classes that are suitable for binding in a TreeView control.

 ```C#
 engine.OpenJob(custName, jobName);